taniki/digital-humanities/_content/notebook/Debates in the digital humanities.md

+---
-# Debates in the digital humanities
+title: Debates in the digital humanities
+category: book
+---

 - [ ] Hypothesis: Is there a shift analog -> digital ?
 - [ ] Position: Why limit the shift to scholarship ?